jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 -----

-The fundamental principles of other programming languages may not be so fundamental in Encircle.
+The fundamental principles of other programming languages may not be so fundamental in Circular.
 For instance basic math may be considered fundamental in other programming languages, but it’s no more than a plug-in module in my own system.
 Another example: type safety may be considered fundamental in other programming language, but in my own system it is a plug-in aspect, which sees to it an object’s type is checked before it is assigned to an object reference.

 -----